Q3 Curve thumbnail

 Tariff and Trade Policy Impact

-Many shippers still have non-tariffed goods throughout their supply chains, and others may have absorbed the cost of tariffs insofar, anticipating a change in trade policy.
+• Many shippers still have non-tariffed goods throughout their supply chains, and others may have absorbed the cost of tariffs insofar, anticipating a change in trade policy.

-While trade policy is highly fluid and recent actions have de-escalated global tensions, persistent higher tariffs have the potential to accelerate inflation in the near-term.
+Though recent actions have de-escalated global tensions, persistent higher tariffs have the potential to accelerate inflation in the near-term.

 The Fed has a dual mandate of promoting both price stability and maximum employment.